ietbitmesra/Git-Freeze/Week-1/cenation007/README.md

 ```
 The output will be provided in a file named " compare2.json".

+The price of the phones are tracked after every 30 seconds.
 For tracking prices you need to provide the emails of the sender ans the receivers in the " new.js " file.eg;
 ```
 user: 'abc@gmail.com',//sender's mail